-Configuring Your Tenant
+Configuring Your Organization

-By the end of this guide, you'll have:
+By the end of this guide you will have:

-- Authentication configured (email/password + optional social login)
+- Authentication configured (email/password, optionally social login)

 - An OAuth application registered

-- Users added to your tenant
+- Users added to the organization

-- A working login flow
+- A working login flow verified with curl

-Step 2: Configure Authentication Settings
+Step 2: Configure authentication settings

-Go to Configuration → Auth Settings at:
+Go to Configuration → Auth Settings at /orgs/acme-corp/portal/configuration/auth-settings.

-Basic Settings
+Basic settings

-- Allow Registration - Enable/disable user self-registration
+- Allow registration — enable or disable self-registration

-Enable MFA (Optional)
+Enable MFA (optional)

 Under the MFA section:

-Enable Adaptive MFA (Optional)
+Enable Adaptive MFA (optional)

-- Low Risk → No MFA required
+- Low risk → no MFA prompt

-- Medium Risk → Prompt for MFA
+- Medium risk → prompt for MFA

-- High Risk → Block and alert
+- High risk → block and alert

-Go to Configuration → Social Login at:
+Go to Configuration → Social Login at /orgs/acme-corp/portal/configuration/social-login.

 To add Google login:

-- Click Add Provider → Select Google
+- Click Add Provider → Google.

-- Enter your Google OAuth credentials:
+- Enter your Google OAuth client ID and secret (from Google Cloud Console).

-- Save and Enable the provider
+- Save and enable the provider.

 Repeat for GitHub, Microsoft, Facebook, Apple, or LinkedIn as needed.
+Users will then see the corresponding buttons on the hosted login page.

-Step 4: Create an OAuth Application
+Step 4: Create an OAuth application

-Go to Applications at:
+Go to Applications at /orgs/acme-corp/portal/applications.

-- Click Create Application
+- Click Create Application.

 - Fill in: